cuisine-wp/docs/content/sections/introduction-to-templating.md

 Templates in Cuisine Sections are all completely overwritable.
 That's what makes it such a flexible system.
 On this page you'll learn how the template-engine works in general and how you can replace individual templates.

+Here you'll learn about the following aspects of templating for Cuisine Sections:

+1. [Structure](#structure) - How does the engine work at the base level
+2. [Hierarchy](#hierarchy) - How can you target the right template?
+3. [Styling](#styling) - How is CSS being handled by sections?

 ---

 ## Structure